farirpgs/fari-games/public/documents/fari-rpgs/fari-app-wiki.md

 ### Color Picker

 By default, index cards have a white background.
-But the cool thing is that you can change this color to what ever you like by using the index card color picker.
+But the cool thing is that you can change this color to whatever you like by using the index card color picker.

 If you use a light color, all the content and text of the card will be black.
 On the other hand, if your card is darker, all the content and the text will be white to make sure that it's always easy to see what is written on the cards.

-This feature is super useful if you want to make a card stand-out from the lot!
+This feature is super useful if you want to make a card stand out from the lot!

 ![Change Index Card Color](https://gyazo.com/3d04bd6d92a4529d86e92dc27e909b37.gif)